Castello San Basilio is pleased to announce Residency in Exile

 To support GRJB’s project and to bring sustainable performance practice to Castello San Basilio, order your work on paper here or contact us at firstname.lastname@example.org to learn how to collaborate and help us expand our vision.

-Jesse Bonnell is an artist based in Los Angeles.
+JESSE BONNELL is an artist based in New York.
 He received his MFA from California Institute of Arts.
 His work has been shown at REDCAT, Museum of Contem- porary Art Santa Barbara, RADAR L.A., South Coast Rep, The Getty Villa, EMPAC, The Collapsible Hole, Baruch Performing Arts Center, Machine Project, CAP UCLA and Grotowski Festival.
 Bonnell has been awarded the MacDowell Colony Fellowship, and has participated in numerous residencies including REDCAT, Rotterdamse Schouwburg, Headlands Center for the Arts, Abrons Art Center, the Lower Manhattan Cultural Council and CAP UCLA which commissioned and presented his work titled, Group Therapy.
 He is an inaugural member of the APAP Artist Institute created by Liz Lerman, and Marc Bamuthi Joseph; and a cofounding member of Poor Dog Group, a theater collective based in Los Angeles.

-Gabriella Rhodeen is a performer currently based in Los Angeles.
+GABRIELLA RHODEEN is a performer currently based in New York.
 She has performed in venues such as Human Resources Los Angeles, REDCAT in Downtown Los Angeles, CA; HERE Arts Center, Dixon Place in New York, NY; Strasnoy Theater in Moscow, Russia and site specific locations both in the US and Internationally.
 Recent collabo- rators include Zoe Aja Moore, Jennie MaryTai Liu, Jesse Bonnell and Jess Barbagallo.
 She holds a BFA from California Institute of the Arts.